LukasNord/git-hub-30-day-challenge/README.md

 1.)
 Found a nice template for Node/Express TypeScript with a few auth'd routes set up.
 Good starting layer for what we'll be working on.
 Read through all the libs and code used by the template to understand what/why I'm installing it versus rolling my own.
  -  Next step: build or find a Spotify Web Client for handling the [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) flow.
  -  Write Jest Tests to cover what's already been written.
- -  Build dummy API to ping to trigger and test the
+ -  Build dummy API to ping to trigger and test the login to Spotify.
  -  Write tests.
 Then write more tests.

  ### November 10th: